 Things to Do & Places to Visit in Belgium

 Ghent is a must-see for any traveler to Belgium.
 This medieval city is home to a number of well-preserved historic landmarks, including the medieval fortress of Gravensteen Castle and St. Bacos Cathedral, which is home to the wildly famous Ghent Altarpiece.

 Bruges is a small city in northwestern Belgium that is often referred to as the “Venice of the North.”
-The city is known for its canals and picturesque architecture, and it is one of the most well-preserved medieval cities in Europe.
+The city is known for its canals and picturesque architecture and is one of Europe’s most well-preserved medieval cities.
 Bruges is a UNESCO World Heritage Site, and it is easy to spend a few days wandering its cobbled streets.

 The historic center of this charming city is relatively small, so it is easy to see the main sights in a few days.
 There are also several museums and art galleries worth visiting.

 The local food specialties are worth trying, too.
 Belgian chocolate and fresh seafood are both excellent.
 Bruges is a beautiful city with plenty to see and do, but it’s also just a pleasant place to chill.
 It’s definitely worth a stay if you’re visiting Belgium.